 Financed by the Commissioner for Culture and Media, the Berlin Cathedral Parish and the Cornelsen Cultural Foundation.

 Project 2 – Infrastructure and accessibility

-Cathedral and Hohenzollern Crypt will be barrier-free accessible from 2023.
-In the future, a freely usable elevator on the north side of the cathedral will bring people with limited mobility into the cathedral arcades.
-"We are particularly pleased that the cathedral steps will no longer be an obstacle for anyone after the renovation," says project manager Sonja Tubbesing.
-From the cathedral arcades, everyone will enter the cathedral via large gateways.
-In the building itself, an elevator will be installed parallel to the visitors' staircase in the south tower, which will extend from the crypt to the museum floor.
+In the future, a freely operable elevator on the north side of the cathedral will bring people with limited mobility into the cathedral arcades.
+"We are particularly looking forward to the fact that the cathedral steps will no longer be an obstacle for anyone after the conversion," says project manager and cathedral architect Sonja Tubbesing.
+From the cathedral arcades, everyone will enter the cathedral equally via the large portals.
+In the building itself, an elevator will be installed parallel to the visitor staircase in the south tower, extending from the crypt floor to the museum floor.

-We are also enlarging the sanitary facilities in the basement of Berlin Cathedral and making them barrier-free, as well as the Cathedral Shop and Cathedral Café.
-In future, both areas will be more spacious, more visitor-friendly and become pleasant places for visitors to spend time after a tour of the cathedral.
-They are also accessible from the outside to visitors from the Humboldt Forum and the adjacent Museum Island, and complement the tourist attractions at Lustgarten.
+In addition, we are enlarging the sanitary facilities in the basement of the Berlin Cathedral and making them barrier-free, as well as the Cathedral Shop and Cathedral Café.
+Both areas are to be given more space in the future, be more visitor-friendly and invite visitors to linger after a tour of the cathedral.
+They are also accessible from the outside for visitors to the Humboldt Forum and the adjacent Museum Island and complement the tourist attractions at the Lustgarten.